microsoft/azure-spring-apps-training/02-build-a-simple-spring-boot-microservice/README.md

 curl http://127.0.0.1:8080/hello
 ```

-## Create and deploy an application on Azure Spring Cloud
+## Create and deploy the application on Azure Spring Cloud

 In order to create the application graphically, you can use [the Azure portal](https://portal.azure.com/?WT.mc_id=azurespringcloud-github-judubois):